NoLoSay/NoLoApp/.github/pull_request_template.md

 - [ ] No, and this is why: _please replace this line with details on why tests have not been included_
 - [ ] I need help with writing tests

-## [optional] Are there any post deployment tasks we need to perform?

 ## [optional] What gif best describes this PR or how it makes you feel?